The College is governed by a Commission appointed by the Council of Assembly of the Presbyterian Church of Aotearoa New Zealand.

 Professor Thomas Kardos MDS PhD(Otago) FFOP(RCPA)

 Tom Kardos (2002) has been a supporter of the College since his days in residence (1964 – 67).
-He is a professor in the Otago Faculty of Dentistry, where he is the Deputy Dean and Head of the Department of Oral Rehabilitation.
-He is a regular attender at College functions and featured in the 2011 Knoxonian magazine, at the baptism of his grandson in the Ross Chapel.
+He was the Deputy Dean and Head of the Department of Oral Rehabilitation until his retirement in 2014.

 The Reverend Professor Paul Raymond Trebilco BSc(Cant) BD(Otago) PhD(Durh)